 Or perhaps overspecialization?

-Team Kanban is a method that helps teams facilitate the flow of value by visualizing work flow, establishing work-in-process limits, measuring throughput, and continuously improving their process.
+Team Kanban is a method that helps teams facilitate the flow of value by visualizing workflow, establishing Work In Process (WIP) limits, measuring throughput, and continuously improving their process.

-Generally, Kanban is described as a pull system; teams “pull” work when they have known capacity for it, rather than scope being “pushed” on them.
-This article describes Team Kanban, a method that helps teams facilitate the flow of value by visualizing work flow, establishing work-in-process limits, measuring throughput, and continuously improving their process.
+Generally, Kanban is described as a pull system.
+Teams pull work when they know they have the capacity for it, rather than having scope pushed on them.
+This article describes team Kanban, a method that helps facilitate the flow of value by visualizing workflow and WIP limits, measuring throughput, and continuously improving the process.

-A Kanban system is built up of work flow steps.
-Most steps have work-in-process (WIP) limits, whereby a work item can be pulled into a step only when the number of items at that step is lower than the WIP limit.
-A few steps, typically beginning and end steps, are not WIP limited.
-WIP limits are defined and adjusted by the team itself, allowing for the quick adaptation to variations in flow that is characteristic of complex systems development.
-In SAFe, Team Kanban is applied in concert with the cadence and synchronization requirements of the Agile Release Train (ART).
-This provides for alignment; dependency management; and fast, integration-based learning cycles, which provide the objective evidence needed to advance the larger Solution.
+A Kanban system is made up of workflow states.
+Most states have WIP limits, which a work item can be pulled into only when the number of items at that state is lower than the WIP limit.
+A few states (typically beginning and end states) may not be limited.
+WIP limits are defined and adjusted by the team, allowing it to adapt quickly to the variations in the flow of complex system development.
+In SAFe, team Kanban is applied together with the cadence and synchronization requirements of the Agile Release Train (ART).
+This facilitates alignment, dependency management, and fast, integration-based learning cycles.
+These provide the objective evidence needed to advance the broader Solution.

-At its core, Kanban (meaning “visual signal”) is a method for visualizing and managing work.
-While there are many interpretations of how to apply Kanban in development, most would agree that the primary aspects of a development Kanban system include the following:
+Kanban, which means ‘visual signal,’ is a method for visualizing and managing work.
+While there are many interpretations of how to apply Kanban in development, most would agree that the primary aspects include the following:

-- The system contains a series of defined steps that work moves through.
+- The system contains a series states that define the workflow.

-- Teams agree on specific WIP limits for each step and change them when necessary to improve flow.
+- Teams agree on specific WIP limits for each state and change them when necessary to improve flow.

 - Flow is measured.
-Work items are tracked from the time they enter the system to the time they leave, providing continuous indicators of the amount of work in process and the current lead time (how long, on average, it takes an item to get through the system).
+Work items are tracked from the time they enter the system to the time they leave, providing continuous indicators of the amount of Work in Process and the current lead time.
+In other words, how long, on average, it takes an item to get through the system.

 Visualizing Flow and Limiting WIP

-To get started, teams typically build an approximation of their current process flow and define some initial WIP limits.
-Figure 1 shows an example of one team’s initial Kanban board, which captures their current work flow steps of analyze – review – build – integrate – test.
+To get started teams typically build an approximation of their current process flow and define some initial WIP limits.
+Figure 1 shows an example of one team’s initial Kanban board, which captures their current workflow states: analyze, review, build, and integrate and test.

-In Figure 1, the team has also decided to create two buffers (“Ready”) to better manage variability of flow.
-One is in front of the “Review” step, which might require external subject matter experts (Product Management or others), whose availability may be limited and uneven.
-The other buffer is in front of “Integrate and Test,” which, in their case, requires the use of shared test fixtures and resources.
-Since integration and testing is performed by the same people on the same infrastructure, the two steps are treated as a single step.
-Also, to justify the transaction cost, the team allows reasonably higher WIP limits for the “Review” and “Integrate and Test” steps.
+In Figure 1, the team has also decided to create two buffers (see ‘Ready,’ above) to better manage flow variability.
+One is in front of the ‘review’ state, which might require external subject matter experts (Product Management or others), whose availability may be limited and uneven.
+The other buffer is in front of ‘integrate and test’ state, which, in their case, requires the use of shared test fixtures and resources.
+Since integration and testing are performed by the same people on the same infrastructure, the two states are treated as a single state.
+Also, to justify the transaction cost, the team allows reasonably higher WIP limits for the review and integrate and test states.

-A team’s Kanban board evolution is iterative.
-After defining the initial process steps and WIP limits and executing for a while, the team’s bottlenecks should surface.
-If not, the team refines the steps or further reduces the WIP until it becomes obvious which step is “starving” or is too full, helping the team adjust toward more optimum flow.
-As the assumptions are validated, WIP limits are adjusted and streps may be merged, split, or redefined.
+A team’s Kanban board evolves iteratively.
+After defining the initial process and WIP limits and executing for a while, the team’s bottlenecks should surface.
+If not, the team refines the process or further reduces some WIP limits until it becomes evident that a workflow state is ‘starving’ or is too full.
+This helps the team continually adjust the process to optimize their flow.
+For example, changing WIP limits and merging, splitting, or redefining workflow states.

-Each backlog item is date stamped, both when it enters the work flow (pulled from the team backlog to begin implementation) and when it is completed.
+Each work item is date stamped, both when it enters the Kanban (pulled from the team backlog to begin implementation), and when it is completed.
 The arrival curve shows the rate at which backlog items are pulled into work.
 The departure curve shows when they have been accepted.
 The x-axis shows the average lead time—how long it takes, on average, for an item to get through the system.
 The y-axis shows the WIP—the average number of items in the system at any point in time.
-Throughput—the number of stories completed per a period of time—represents another critical metric.
-Since Kanban teams in SAFe operate on an Iteration cadence, they measure throughput in Stories per iteration.

-The Cumulative Flow Diagram provides the data for the team to be able to calculate their current iteration throughput.
-To do this, the team divides the average WIP by the average lead time, to arrive at the average number of stories processed per day.
-They then multiply by 14 (which is the iteration duration in days).
-This provides the iteration average throughput in number of stories per iteration, which helps with planning.
-(This will also be important in calculating “derived velocity,” as described later in this article.)
+The CFD provides the data for the team to be able to calculate their current iteration throughput.
+To arrive at the average number of stories processed per day, the team divides the average WIP by the average lead time.
+Then they multiply it by 14, which is the number of days in a two-week iteration.
+This provides the average throughput of stories per iteration, which helps with planning.
+(This will also be important in calculating derived velocity, as described later in this article.)

-The Cumulative Flow Diagram also provides a critical visualization of significant variation in flow, which may be a result of systemic internal impediments the team is not aware of or external forces that impede the flow.
+The CFD also provides an important visualization of significant flow variations, which may be a result of systemic internal impediments the team is not aware of or external forces that impede the flow.
 The CFD is an excellent example of an objective measure that facilitates relentless improvement for Kanban teams.

 Improving Flow with Classes of Service

 In addition, teams need to be able to manage dependencies as well as ensure alignment with Milestones.
-Kanban uses the mechanism of classes of service to help teams optimize the execution of their backlog items.
-Classes of service provide a way of differentiating backlog items based on their cost of delay.
+Kanban uses the concept of classes of service to help teams optimize the execution of their backlog items.
+Classes of service help differentiate backlog items based on their CoD.
 Each class of service has a specific execution policy that the team agrees to follow.
 For example:

-- Standard.
-Most backlog items should fall in the normal case—new development, which is not specifically date dependent.
-The cost of delay is linear for standard items, in that value cannot be achieved until delivery occurs, but there is no fixed date requirement.
+- Standard – Represents the baseline class of service, applicable to work items that are neither expedited or fixed date.
+Most backlog items should fall into this category.
+The CoD is linear for standard items, meaning that value cannot be achieved until delivery occurs, but there’s no fixed-date requirement.

-- Fixed date.
-Fixed-date items represent milestones and dependencies with a predetermined date.
-The cost of delay is nonlinear.
-These items are pulled into development when necessary so as to be finished on time.
-Some may require additional analysis to refine the expected lead time; some need to be changed to “expedite” if the team falls behind.
+- Fixed date – Describes work items that must be delivered on or before a specific date.
+Typically, the COD of these items is nonlinear and is highly sensitive to small changes in the delivery date; these must be actively managed to mitigate the schedule risk.
+Therefore, these items are pulled into development when necessary to be finished on time.
+Some items may require additional analysis to refine the expected lead time.
+Some need to be reclassified as expedite if the team falls behind.

-- Expedite.
-An “expedite” backlog item has an unacceptable cost of delay and therefore requires immediate attention; it can be pulled even in violation of current WIP constraints.
-Typically there can be only one “expedite” item in the system at a time, and teams may set a policy to swarm on that item to make sure it moves through the system expeditiously.
+- Expedite – An expedite backlog item has an unacceptable CoD and therefore requires immediate attention.
+It can be pulled into development, even in violation of current WIP limits.
+Typically, there can be only one expedite item in the system at a time, and teams may set a policy to swarm on that item to make sure it moves through the system rapidly.

 If teams find that many items require expediting, then the system may be overloaded.
-Either demand exceeds capacity, or the input process could be undisciplined.
-In any case, the process needs to be adjusted.
+Either demand exceeds capacity, or the input process may need more discipline.
+Whatever the case, the process needs to be adjusted.

-Close attention to the structure of flow provides Kanban teams with improvement opportunities that otherwise would pass unnoticed.
-For example, changes in the Cumulative Flow Diagram may suggest increasing average WIP (which will cause an increase in lead time).
-While this can just be a symptom of a deeper problem, the team now has a way of spotting it.
-Regular reflection and adaptation of the process is a necessary measure to realize the benefit of high visibility of flow.
+Close attention to the process of flow enables Kanban teams with improvement opportunities that otherwise would pass unnoticed.
+For example, changes in the CFD may suggest increasing average WIP (which will cause an increase in lead time).
+While this may just be a symptom of a deeper problem, the team now has a way of spotting it.
+Regular reflection and adaptation of the process are necessary to realize the benefit of high visibility of flow.

 The SAFe Kanban Team Is on the Train

-SAFe Kanban teams operate in a broader context of building a solution that requires multiple Agile Teams and may even span multiple Agile Release Trains (ARTs).
-In order to accomplish this, the team needs to adhere to specific SAFe rules in addition to the regular Kanban guidelines.
-These rules are that the teams plan together, integrate and demo together, and learn together, as is described in more detail in the Agile Teams article.
-Planning together is one element that warrants further discussion, as described below.
+Kanban teams operate in a broader context, building a solution that requires multiple Agile teams and or the collaboration within a Solution Train.
+To accomplish this, the team needs to adhere to specific SAFe rules in addition to the regular Kanban guidelines.
+The rules are that the teams plan together, integrate and demo together, and learn together, as is described in the Agile Teams article.
+Planning together is one element that warrants further discussion, as described in the next sections.

-Generally, Kanban teams don’t invest as much time in estimating or tasking as Scrum teams do.
-Rather, they take a look at the needed work, split the bigger items where necessary, and drive the resulting stories to completion, mostly without much concern for their size.
-However, SAFe teams have to be able to estimate the demand against the capacity for PI planning, and they also participate in economic estimation of larger backlog items.
-Also, in order to be able to forecast, there must be an understanding of the teams’ velocity in a manner consistent with that of the other teams on the train, and of the total ART velocity.
+Kanban teams don’t invest as much time in estimating or tasking as Scrum teams do.
+Instead, they take a look at the work needed, split the bigger items where necessary, and push the resulting stories to completion, mostly without much concern for their size.
+However, SAFe teams must be able to estimate the demand against their capacity for PI planning, and they also help estimate larger backlog items.
+Moreover, forecasting requires an understanding of the team’s velocity in a manner that’s consistent with the other teams on the train and the total ART velocity.

 Establish a Common Starting Point for Estimation

-Initially, a new Kanban team has no knowledge of its throughput, as that is a trailing measure based on history.
-To get started, SAFe Kanban teams must have a means to estimate work, often beginning with the first PI planning session.
+Initially, a new Kanban team does not know its throughput, as that is a trailing measure based on history.
+To get started, they need a way to estimate work, often beginning with the first PI planning session.
 In a manner consistent with Scrum teams, estimation of initial capacity begins with normalized estimating (as described in Iteration Planning).
 Kanban teams then add their estimated stories into iterations, just as the Scrum teams do.
-Their starting capacity is their assumed velocity, at least for the first Program Increment (PI).
+Their starting capacity is their assumed velocity, at least for the first PI.